-(j) Current Operating Plan (COP) metrics, for QSEs; and
+(j) Current Operating Plan (COP) metrics, for QSEs;

-(k) Day-Ahead Reliability Unit Commitment (DRUC) and Hourly Reliability Unit Commitment (HRUC) commitment performance by QSEs and Generation Resources.
+(k) Day-Ahead Reliability Unit Commitment (DRUC) and Hourly Reliability Unit Commitment (HRUC) commitment performance by QSEs and Generation Resources; and

+(l) State of Charge (SOC), by QSEs for ESRs.

+(4) A QSE shall manage the State of Charge (SOC) for each Energy Storage Resource (ESR) that it represents to help ensure that the ESR is capable of complying with the SOC expectations in (a) and (b) below.

+(a) Telemetered SOC at any time within the hour should be greater than or equal to: